bgansemer/ABR-analysis/README.md

 Input data are .txt files from BioSigRZ.
 Each .txt file should contain waveform data for one animal and one frequency, with data for all stimulus levels for that frequency.

+Interactive app is in development.

+Need to add instructions for how to use/run the app/analysis.